-The HOA can use the reserve study to create a detailed timeframe for the replacement of each major component, including windows, HVAC, paint, roofing, etc. This gives the association an indication of how much is needed to replace and maintain these components without asking for special assessments.
+The HOA can use the reserve study to create a detailed timeframe for the maintenance and replacement of major components, including windows, HVAC systems, paint, roofing, etc. This gives the association an indication of how much money is needed to replace and maintain these components without levying special assessments.

 A reserve study usually comprises of the following elements:

-- A summary of how much the HOA has in its rainy-day fund (aka reserve account) to fund current and future projects
+- A summary of how much the HOA has in its reserve account to fund current and future projects

 - Projected expenditure for said components as it relates to current and future refurbishment